Maintaining Antiqued or Leathered Absolute Black Granite

 If yes, then you have your answer... the sealer is reactive to acids and it is probably not being absorbed or applied properly.

-It is very important, especially with low-absorbency stones like absolute black that you do NOT let any sealer dry on the surface.
-You should
+It is very important, especially with low-absorbency stones like absolute black granite that you do NOT let any sealer dry on the surface.
+You should also test if sealing is needed

 Just not a smart or effective cleaning method.